-Rockfalls are a natural and dynamic geologic process.
+Rockfalls are a natural and dynamic geologic process involving the detachment and rapid downard movement of rock.
 Due to its steep, glacier-carved cliffs, Yosemite Valley experiences many rockfalls each year.
-Historical records indicate that more than 900 rockfalls have occurred in the park during the past 150 years.
+Historical records indicate that more than 1,000 rockfalls have occurred in the park during the past 150 years.
 Massive piles of "talus" or rock debris at the base of Yosemite Valley's cliffs are reminders of these dramatic events.
 Natural processes like rockfall help to create the beautiful and changing scenery in Yosemite National Park, but they also present potential hazards.

 Photo by Amanda Nolan

 A number of geologic processes set the stage for rockfalls, including glaciation, weathering, and bedrock fractures.
 Tectonic stresses and erosion cause granite rock to fracture.
 Rockfalls later occur along these fractures.
 Fractures that develop parallel to the surface are called sheeting joints.
 Sheeting joints create large slabs of rock that ultimately fall away in a process known as exfoliation.
 In Yosemite Valley, Royal Arches and the face of Half Dome are examples of landforms that have resulted from this process.
 Over long periods, water flowing through fractures decomposes the bedrock in a process called weathering.
 Weathering loosens bonds that hold rocks in place.